Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Channel Code**: Three (3) alphanumerical characters, following the FDSN guidelines of August 2000.

 ##### Alternative Formats
-The IRIS DMC recommends the use of the Zarr formats (or TileDB) over the HDF5 based format like the ASDF format.
-The Zarr format can conveniently be used to store the waveform data.
-Below is an example that allow storing the information contained in an _Obspy_ Stream object in a Zarr file:
+The IRIS DMC recommends the use of the `Zarr` formats (or TileDB) over the `HDF5` based format like the `ASDF` format.
+The `Zarr` format can conveniently be used to store the waveform data.
+Below is an example written in Python that allows the information contained in an _Obspy_ Stream object to be written in a `.Zarr` file:

 ```python
 import zarr